QUITE: A Query Rewrite System Beyond Rules with LLM Agents: System Overview

-\textbf{LLM Agent-Based Query Rewriter.} The rewriter utilizes a training-free and feedback-aware LLM agent-based Finite State Machine to rewrite queries in multiple stages.
-First, we formalize query rewrite as a Markov Decision Process (MDP), treating each SQL form as a state, rewrite operations as actions, and cost‐reduction estimates as rewards to guide the LLM’s chain‐of‐thought toward lower‐cost rewrites (see Subsection 5.1).
-Second, we decompose the rewrite workflow into an FSM with three specialized agents, utilizing a multi‐agent collaboration strategy and constructing an FSM to ensure a stable workflow (see Subsection 5.2).

-\textbf{Rewrite Middleware.} The toolkit prepares three specialized tools to enhance the rewrite capability of LLM agents.
-First, we construct a structured knowledge base using a multi-source query rewrite knowledge integration pipeline to guide the LLM agent to generate high-quality rewrite proposals (see Section \ref{sec: skb}).
-Second, we develop a hybrid SQL corrector incorporating an LLM agent to validate and correct the syntactical correctness and semantic equivalence of the rewritten SQL (see Section \ref{sec:checker}).
-Third, we design an agent memory buffer that can extract key information from previous agent conversations, thus reducing agent communication overhead and LLM hallucination in the rewrite process (see Section \ref{sec: smb}).
+\textbf{Rewrite Middleware.} The toolkit provides three specialized tools to boost LLM rewrite ability.
+First, we construct a structured knowledge base using a multi-source integration to guide high-quality rewrite proposals (Section~\ref{sec:5.1}).
+Second, a hybrid SQL corrector then validates the syntactical correctness and semantic equivalence of each candidate rewrite, using rewrite history to trigger further refinement when necessary.
+(Section~\ref{sec:5.2}).
+Third, we design an agent memory buffer that captures key context from previous interactions to reduce communication overhead and LLM hallucination (Section \ref{sec: 5.3}).

-\textbf{Query Hint Recommender.} The recommender explores the query hints in two steps.
-First, we carefully construct a promising query hint base, thereby reducing the search space (see Section \ref{sec:6.1}).
-Second, we select appropriate hints for the rewritten query to improve its execution plan (see Section \ref{sec:6.2}).
-Finally, the selected hints are injected into the rewritten SQL to produce the final output.
+\textbf{Query Hint Recommender.} The recommender explores the query hints in two steps. \ding{187} First, we construct a promising query hint base, thereby reducing the hint search space and enabling faster, more accurate hint selection (Section \ref{sec:6.1}). \ding{188} Second, we leverage an LLM agent with data statistics to select appropriate fine-grained hints for the rewritten query to improve its execution performance (Section \ref{sec:6.2}). \ding{189} Finally, the selected hints are injected into the rewritten SQL to produce the final output.